 If the GBP/USD exchange rate is greater than 1, you will receive fewer USDs than your GBP; if greater than 1, you will receive more USDs.
 It’s as simple as that!

 Exchange rates are constantly fluctuating in response to ever-evolving market forces.
-And, like all other assets, the supply & demand relationship plays a primary role in determining FX exchange rates.
+And, like all other assets, the supply and demand relationship plays a primary role in determining FX exchange rates.

 Generally, as the demand for a country’s currency increases, supplies dwindle, and it appreciates.
 However, the currency supply/demand curve is unique from other asset classes.
 Exchange rates hinge on three factors: economic performance, monetary policy, and foreign exchange market sentiment.